RISK MANAGEMENT

 For workers:

-• Report any safety or personal security incident to your supervisor/leader immediately.
+• Report safety or personal security incidents.

-• Maintain regular communication with your leader/supervisor.
+• Maintain regular communication with your leaders for support.

 Workers Compensation Insurance